SEXUAL EXPLOITATION OF WOMAN AND HUMAN TRAFFICKING IS FUNDING TERRORISM

-Ian Austin MP and member of the Foreign Affairs Select Committee, “Situations of conflict exacerbate trafficking for sexual purposes because so many people are displaced.
+Ian Austin MP, a member of the Foreign Affairs Select Committee, said: “Situations of conflict exacerbate trafficking for sexual purposes because so many people are displaced.
 Those affected suffer not just the results of war and conflict, but are often victims of sexual violence, modern slavery and terrorism too.
 This report is an important reminder that victims of sexual violence should be considered victims of terrorism, and those responsible must be held to account and prosecuted.”

 Henry Smith MP, a member of the International Development Committee, said: “The report highlights the profoundly important, but so far largely unexamined, criminal interconnectivity between human trafficking, sexual violence and terrorism.
 It is clear that sexual violence is prevalent in human trafficking and in terrorism – and abhorrently human trafficking is becoming more closely related to terrorism.
 The report illustrates this nexus in operation using case studies of Boko Haram and Daesh, as well as examining the routes where the human trafficking and terrorism trade is likely to occur in the future.”